 Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may also be considered for admission; refer to the Credit Transfer Centre website for details:

-This is a fully integrated co-operative education program, wherein the cadet will participate in semesters of academic study at the Owen Sound Campus, interspersed with work term placements onboard ships.
+This is a fully integrated co-operative education program, wherein the cadet will participate in semesters of academic study at the Owen Sound Campus, interspersed with coop work terms onboard ships.
 Hence, undergraduates are involved in work activities directly related to their educational objectives.

-Every effort is made to arrange work term placements, however, cadets must qualify for such and no guarantee of placement can be made.
+Every effort is made to arrange work terms, however, cadets must qualify for such and no guarantee of placement can be made.